Italy itinerary: one week in Rome

 If you’re tired, head back to your accommodation (there’s a bit of walking involved, or if you prefer take a taxi)

 Jewish Quarter: If you’re not tired, walk a few minutes till you reach the Jewish Quarter, filled with wonderful architectural gems.
 From the Fontana delle Tartarughe in Piazza Mattei, to the Great Synagoue and Teatro Marcello, there are lots of things to see!
+If you’d like to get aperitivo, don’t miss out on Beppe e i Suoi Formaggi, amazing cheese selection!

 Where to eat in Rome: